 It should be cautioned, however, that there is more to pallet selection than the price tag.
 The cheapest pallets available might not be the best fit for your application.

-“Plastic pallets are available in a dizzying array of high tech designs and materials, each of which has a definite place in what is a very diverse marketplace,” noted Hartson Poland of PDQ Plastics (www.pdqplastics.com), a plastic pallet supplier.
+“Plastic pallets are available in a dizzying array of high tech designs and materials, each of which has a definite place in what is a very diverse marketplace,” noted Hartson Poland of Nelson Company, (https://www.nelsoncompany.com), a plastic pallet supplier.

 Increasingly, his role has moved towards reviewing the requirements of the customer’s unit load application from the time the empty pallets are unloaded from the supplier, through to palletization, shipment and then handling and recycling abroad.
 The goal is to match the best value pallet that will guarantee a successful shipment.
 Getting the cheapest plastic pallet might be a costly mistake if it results in damaged products or problematic business relationships, he cautioned.

-One important aspect of pallet selection is fitting the pallet footprint size to the country of destination.
+One important aspect of pallet selection is conforming to the standard pallet footprint size of the country of destination.
 For example, while the standard size in North America is 48×40”, we see 1165x1165mm in Australia, 1200x800mm in Europe and 1100x1100mm as well as 1200x1000mm in Asia as common sizes.